 Upon graduation, Ms. Polite joined Atlanta’s Federal Defender Program as a capital habeas paralegal – a role that centered on the representation of indigent, death-sentenced clients.

-Ms. Polite is currently pursuing a Master of Divinity at Emory University’s Candler School of Theology.
-She is also the Founder and Creative Director of Then God Moved, a faith-based multimedia platform.
+In 2023, Ms. Polite received a Master of Divinity Degree from Emory University’s Candler School of Theology.
+She is currently working with the Story Church in Houston, TX.
+Adira is also the Founder and Creative Director of Then God Moved, a faith-based multimedia platform.

 Paula Yette Polite

 Inspired by her incredibly difficult personal challenges experienced as a sarcoidosis patient, SRI was initially founded in 1991 by the organization’s President, Paula Yette Polite.
 Ms. Polite served as an Advisory Council Member for the National Institutes of Health (NIH), National Heart, Lung, and Blood Institute (NHLBI) from 2000 – 2001; and 2006 – 2010; and has participated in numerous NIH working groups, funding studies, and patient-related workshops.

 Ms. Polite planned and facilitated the inaugural strategic planning initiative and played a leadership role in launching the Public Advisory Roundtable (PAR) of the American Thoracic Society (ATS) in 2001; chaired PAR from 2001-2003; and participated in numerous ATS international conferences, committees, groups, and teams from 2001-2010.
 Ms. Polite lobbied on Capitol Hill for patient issues, and accepted the 2003 ATS Public Service Award on behalf of the Public Advisory Roundtable.